Who Framed Roger Rabbit (1991 video game)

-Who Framed Roger Rabbit is a 1991 overhead adventure game by Capcom for the Game Boy released in North America and Europe.
+Who Framed Roger Rabbit is a 1991 adventure game by Capcom for the Game Boy released in North America and Europe.
 Based on the 1988 film of the same title, it is one of the earliest games designed by Shinji Mikami.

 Plot

 Roger is summoned by Marvin Acme to his factory to take his deed and get his will from Jessica Rabbit to save Toontown from the greedy Judge Doom, who is going to use a machine filled with dip to obliterate Toontown.
 Immediately after, Marvin is shot through his office window and killed.
 As Roger meets Jessica she is kidnapped by both Doom's weasel henchmen.
 Roger gets help from Eddie Valiant.
 Through his investigation Roger faces Stupid, Sleazy, Greasy, Psycho, and Smart Ass (censored as Smarty in the game) and finally makes it to Doom's mansion.
 They make it past the complex and confront Doom, defeating him and destroying the machine.